-Please click below to visit our Kickstarter project page for Power Stacker, and pre-order a production model!
+Please click below to visit our Hackaday project page!

 Power Stacker is a portable, modular, USB rechargeable lithium-ion battery pack.
 Stack them together for power hungry projects or separate them for smaller projects with this modular system.
 The Gerber, BOM, and .STL files are available below.